Tag Archives: Music

 MTV to Manowar: “We’re Sorry About All The False Metal”

 While MTV did acknowledge that it had shows like Headbanger’s Ball where some true metal was played it admitted that for every one true metal song they played viewers would see “Talk Dirty To Me” by Poison or “Cherry Pie” by Warrant over a thousand times.
 According to statistics revealed by MTV, the network’s true to false metal ratio was as high as 1 to 100,000, an unacceptable number for a network who prides itself on being on the cutting edge of music.
-Even the Headbanger’s Ball featured the occasional glam song.
 After years of extensive lobbying by Manowar, the network has admitted its mistake.

 In the press conference following the announcement, Jamerson, who has been with the network for 24 years recalled “I remember getting a letter from Manowar.
 The one they talk about in the song Blow Your Speakers.
 It was a sheet of paper that had the words ‘What’s going on, man.
 Don’t you care about me’ scrawled on it in barely legible handwriting.
 Below it was a childlike drawing of Thor driving his hammer into the head of Vince Neil.
 I was deeply touched by the words and picture.
 I realized that, as a network, we’d been playing on about 7.
 That day, I swore an oath to one day get the network to admit its faults.”